-INTERNATIONAL BUSINESS INSTITUTE
+INTERNATIONAL BUSINESS INSTITUTE (IBI)

-The International Business Institute is designed to give students in economics, business and related areas a distinctive opportunity for a term of study that incorporates the international dimension in these fields.
-The program is over ten weeks in length and includes several periods of residence in key locations as well as coordinated visits and presentations in the major political and economic centers of Western and Eastern Europe, Scandinavia, Finland and Russia.
+The International Business Institute (IBI) is a cooperative program involving colleges and universities of the CCCU.
+It is designed to give students in economics and business a distinctive opportunity for a term of study in the international dimension in these fields.
 See Dr. Elwil Beukes or Mr. Bernard Soberg for details.